Krylov Polynomials and Quantum Query Complexity: State-aware optimal query complexity: construction

 In this section, we study the query complexity of preparing, within some $\epsilon$-approximation, a state proportional to

 where $H$ is a Hermitian operator (or its block-encoding) accessible only through queries to the corresponding unitary

-The query complexity, $q_\text{min}(\epsilon)$, is defined as the total number of such queries made by the algorithm \footnote{There exist other query models, such as the power query model used in Shor's period finding, but that falls outside the scope of our analysis. }.
-The query complexity depends on the Hamiltonian $H$, the target function $f$, the initial state $\ket{\psi_0}$, and the polynomial approximation $p$ of $f$.
-We define the state-aware degree functional as
+The query complexity, $q_\text{min}(\epsilon)$, is defined as the total number of such queries made by the algorithm.
+There exist other query models, such as the power query model used in Shor's period finding, but that falls outside the scope of our analysis.

+A key observation is that any $q$-query algorithm can only generate states of the form $p(H)\ket{\psi_0}$ where $p$ is a polynomial of degree at most $q$.
+Thus, the cost of preparing $f(H)\ket{\psi_0}$ is entirely determined by the minimal polynomial degree required to approximate $f$ on the spectral support relevant to $\ket{\psi_0}$.
+We then define the state-aware degree functional as

 where,